psf/black/docs/faq.md

 ## Why spaces?
 I prefer tabs

 PEP 8 recommends spaces over tabs, and they are used by most of the Python community.
-_Black_ provides no options to configure the indentation style, and requests for any such options will not be considered.
+_Black_ provides no options to configure the indentation style, and requests for such options will not be considered.

 However, we recognise that using tabs is an accessibility issue as well.
 While the